jxjwilliam/react-redux-fullstack/README.md

 - install redux-thunk, in configureStore.js use it.
  The inner function receives the store methods dispatch and getState as parameters.

+- merge step-8 and step-7. currently the tabs:
+ (1) counter, users, contact works.
+ (2) app, todos not work.
+ (3) about, phone not implement yet.

 ### 9. step-9

 ### 10. step-10